benkuper/MyOSC/README.md

 - Connect with multiple Myos
 - Live creation / removal of OSC targets
-- Myo main data feedback
+- Orientation, Pose, Gyroscope and Accelerometer data providing
 - Per target data filtering (enabled pose / orientation sending)
 - One Click Saving / Loading presets
 - OSC target registration (the target application can send an OSC Message to register into the bridge)
 - Vibrate Myo via OSC, by ID or all at once
 - Easy absolute yaw calibration

-## Roadmap
-- Add accelerometer and gyroscope data